UK house prices show first annual fall since 2020 - Nationwide

 Nationwide forecast in December that house prices would fall 5% in 2023.

-The Bank of England was due to report on the number of mortgage approvals in January at 0930 GMT on Wednesday after they sank to their lowest level since the global financial crisis in December, excluding the very start of the COVID-19 pandemic when there were strict lockdown restrictions.
+The BoE was due to report on the number of mortgage approvals in January at 0930 GMT on Wednesday.
+They sank to their lowest level since the global financial crisis in December, excluding the very start of the COVID-19 pandemic when there were strict lockdown restrictions in place.

-UK house prices fall for sixth month in a row in monthly termshttps://sphinx.thomsonreuters.com/graphics/?#/graphic/zgpobnaldvd
+UK house prices fall for sixth time in a row in month-on-month terms https://tmsnrt.rs/3ZyuhIx

 ((william.schomberg@thomsonreuters.com; +44 207 542 7778; Reuters Messaging: william.schomberg.reuters.com@reuters.net))